NOAA Recognizes CISESS Scientists

 CISESS Scientists Recognized by NCEI

-Liqing Jiang, Alex Kozyr, and Hyelim Yoo – For their contributions to Ocean Carbon and Acidification Data System activities, including international collaborations and products.
+Liqing Jiang, Alex Kozyr and Hyelim Yoo received awards for their “contributions to the Ocean Carbon and Acidification Data System (OCADS) activities, including international collaborations and products.”
+OCADS is a data management system specializing in the management of ocean carbon and ocean acidification (OA) data within NOAA.

-Rebecca Wenker and Rasheeda Alexander For helping execute the priority needs of NOAA’s Coral Reef Conservation Program, including a website overhaul for the US Coral Reef Task Force.
-They are a critical resource to both the Coral Program and NCEI.
+The final honorees from CISESS were Rebecca Wenker and Rasheeda Alexander for “helping execute the priority needs of NOAA’s Coral Reef Conservation Program, including a website overhaul for the US Coral Reef Task Force–they are a critical resource to both the Coral Program and NCEI.”
+Rebecca recently took over as CISESS task leader on the Coral Reef Information System project.
+This system has been renamed the NOAA Coral Reef Conservations Program’s Digitial Coral Website and has a new website: https://coralreef.noaa.gov/digital-corals/.
+The new website is shown below.

 This article was put together by the CISESS coordinators based on scientist input.